hamza1851/Life-Skills/listening-and-active-communication.md

 I often switch to a passive communication style in situations where I want to avoid conflict or when I feel overwhelmed.
 For example: if someone strongly expresses their opinion and I disagree, I might choose to stay silent rather than share my thoughts.
 This can happen when I'm unsure of how my input will be received or when I want to keep the peace among us.

+## Question-6: When do you switch into Aggressive Communication Styles in your Day-to-Day Life?
+I tend to switch into aggressive communication when I feel frustrated or disrespected.
+For example, if someone interrupts me repeatedly during a conversation, I might raise my voice